Tititino/llvm-smallerbasic-runtime/README.md

 This has two fields: a capacity and the array of `%struct.Boxed*`.

 ## Line numbers
-Error messages thrown by `error.ll` reference the original SmallerBasic source line number, this is achieved using a global variable `@line` updated during compilation.
+Error messages thrown by `error.ll` reference the original SmallerBasic source line number, this is achieved using a global variable `@line` and a series of `store`s threaded in the LLVM IR during compilation.

 ## Problems
 `@malloc` and `@realloc` are used without gc.